Art - Antiques

 http://www.worthpoint.com/worthopedia

-Although currently in beta form, visitors can search for items in order to locate a description and an auction sales price.
-A free registration enables users to post questions in the forums.
+Visitors can search for items in order to locate a description and an auction sales price.
+The database is searchable for free, although pricing information is only available by subscription.
+A free trial is available.

 Antique Bottle Collector's Haven